chauyingjia/UTM_Degree_Coursework/Year3_Sem2/APPLICATION DEVELOPMENT/PROJECT/readme.md

 - Android Studio / VS Code
 - GitHub

-## Features

-- User-friendly webpage application interface
-- Firebase integration
-- Cross-platform support for Android, iOS, Web, Windows, macOS, and Linux
-- Structured project architecture using Flutter folders
-- Backend support through Firebase functions
+---

 ## Reflection

-Through this project, I gained practical experience in building a cross-platform application using Flutter.
-I learned how frontend development, backend services, and database integration work together in a real application system.
+Through this project, I gained practical experience in developing a cross-platform application using Flutter.
+I learned how to design the user interface, organize project files, connect the application with Firebase, and manage backend-related functions.

-This project also helped me understand the importance of project structure, UI design, Firebase configuration, and version control using GitHub.
+This project also helped me understand how frontend and backend components work together in a real application system.
+Since the project involved both mobile and web-based development, I became more familiar with the structure of a Flutter project, including important folders such as `lib`, `android`, `web`, and `functions`.

+Besides technical skills, this project also improved my understanding of version control and project documentation.
+Uploading the project to GitHub helped me learn how to manage source code, share project work, and keep the development process more organized.

+---

 ## Overall Learning

-Overall, this project improved my understanding of mobile application development and system deployment.
-It also strengthened my skills in Flutter development, Firebase integration, and collaborative software development.
+Overall, this project strengthened my skills in Flutter development, Firebase integration, and system development.
+It also helped me understand the importance of clean project structure, clear documentation, and practical problem-solving when building an application.